opendistro-for-elasticsearch/sql/docs/developing.rst

        }
    }

-Finally thanks to JaCoCo library, you can check out the test coverage for your changes easily.
+Finally thanks to JaCoCo library, you can check out the test coverage in ``<module_name>/build/reports/jacoco`` for your changes easily.

 Deploying Locally
 -----------------